yzdxs/learn-anything/readme.md

 # Thank you 💙

 - to [MindNode](https://mindnode.com/) who created [the application](https://itunes.apple.com/app/id992076693?mt=12&ign-mpt=uo%3D4) that makes this all possible and for providing the [incredible web service](https://my.mindnode.com/) to share these mind maps
+- to [Angelo](https://github.com/nglgzz) and [Eon](https://github.com/eonist) who helped materialise this idea and make something that all can now enjoy
 - to all the people who contributed to this project and share this vision of liberating and visualising knowledge in this unique way